-- al., 2001).
+Vickers and Mahrt, 1997).
+From the despiked time series covariances can be calculated after either block averaging or linear detrending.
+Coordinate systems can be transformed either by using two or three dimensional rotation (Kaimal and Finnigan, 1994) or according to the planar fit method (Wilczak et al., 2001).
 If no additional fast response thermometer is available the vertical sonic temperature flux (buoyancy flux) has to be converted into the sensible heat flux either according to the equation by Schotanus et al. (1983) or by Liu et al. (2001).
 A cross wind correction has to be applied only if such is not implemented in the internal software of the sonic anemometer.
-If Lyman-alpha or krypton hygrometers are used a - 10 correction for the cross-sensitivity to oxygen has to be applied (Tanner et al., 1993; van Dijk et al., 2003).
-Spectral losses due to pathlength averaging, sensor separation or dynamic frequency response can be corrected as suggested by Moore (1986) or by using the inductance approach according to Eugster and Senn (1995).
-When measuring fluxes of air constituents in volume-related units (in contrast to mass-related ratios) - 15 such as dry mole fractions) the so called WPL-correction (Webb et al., 1980) has to be applied in order to compensate for density fluctuations and a vertical mass flow.
+If Lyman-alpha or krypton hygrometers are used a correction for the cross-sensitivity to oxygen has to be applied (Tanner et al., 1993; van Dijk et al., 2003).
+The software packages compared in this study employed the approaches of by Moore (1986) and Eugster and Senn (1995) to correct for spectral losses.
+When measuring fluxes of air constituents in volume-related units (in contrast to mass-related ratios such as dry mole fractions) the so called WPL-correction (Webb et al., 1980) has to be applied in order to compensate for density fluctuations and a vertical mass flow.
+No additional corrections to the original WPLapproach, such as the influence of the lack of energy balance closure (Liu et al., 2006), the effects of window dirtiness (Serrano-Ortiz et al., 2008), or sensor induced density fluctuations (Grelle and Burba, 2007) were applied.
 All processing steps after the calculation of the covariances were carried out iteratively in some of the software packages because of their partial interdependence.
-Finally, it makes a difference if physical "constants" like the specific heat of evaporation λ or the - specific heat capacity of the air at a constant pressure c{ρ} are assumed to be constant or if their dependence on temperature and moisture are taken into account.
+Finally, it makes a difference if physical "constants" like the specific heat of evaporation λ or the specific heat capacity of the air at a constant pressure c_p are assumed to be constant or if their dependence on temperature and moisture are taken into account.
 Tools proposed by Foken and Wichura (1996) or Vickers and Mahrt (1997) can be applied for quality assessment and quality control of eddy covariance flux measurements.